 The City of Charlottesville announced the results of a public survey on the renaming of Emancipation Park and Justice Park Monday.
-City Council initiated the survey after to rename the parks in February.
+City Council initiated the survey after receiving community feedback to rename the parks in February.
 Voters preferred Market Street Park for Emancipation Park and Court Square Park took the lead for Justice Park.

 Emancipation and Justice Parks were originally titled Lee and Jackson Park, respectively, named for the Confederate general whose statue was housed in the area.
 After voting in February 2017 to remove the statue of Robert E. Lee, Council decided to rename the park, soliciting recommendations from the community, the Parks and Recreation Advisory Board and the Historic Resources Committee.

 The following June, Council opted to choose names — Emancipation and Justice — that weren’t on the shortlist provided by those groups.
-Former Councilor Kristin Szakos said the naming was an inadvertent error, to NBC29.
+Former Councilor Kristin Szakos said the naming was an inadvertent error, according to NBC29.

 The survey was open from March 6 to March 28, and responses were collected online, over the phone, by email and by mail.
 A total of 7,535 responses were collected in the three week period with 7,470 responses completed online, 36 by voicemail messages and 29 by mailed ballots or letters.